-Circle lake Kinneret, Near the water and High above.
+Circle the Sea of Galilee, Near the water and High above.
 Get amazing views and Visit hidden springs, secluded beaches, an ancient synagogue and Christian sites.

-Ashalim Beach: A secluded wild beach.
-One of the last unspoilt beaches around the lake.
+- Ashalim Beach: A secluded wild beach.
+One of the last unspoiled beaches around the lake.

 Map of the Road Trip